 Minnesota continued to battle until Landon Donovan struck just before the half hour.
 Then right before the half, Herculez Gomez made it 2-0.
 With the final seconds of the first half counting down, the Thunder’s Chris Brunt took a shot that hit the cross bar, bounced downward and then bounced out of the goal.

 “Our whole team was pleading to the referee for that goal,” said Warren.
 “To me that could have been a totally different game if we could have gone into half 2-1,” Joe Warren

 The Thunder did answer with a goal early in the second half but the star-studded Galaxy lineup took it up another notch and soundly defeated the Thunder 5-2, ending Minnesota’s remarkable 2005 U.S. Open Cup run.

 “We became giant killers that season,” Friedland reflected.
 “Outside of the Rochester Rhinos in ‘99, no lower division team had really made a dent in that many MLS teams.”

 The loss also finished a stellar career for Lagos who did retire after the game.
 His career coaching record with the Thunder was 324-148-46 and he led his teams to four A-league Championship matches: 1998, 1999, 2000 and 2003.
 He won the 1999 championship and carried with him into retirement one very satisfying U.S. Open Cup run.

-Tags: Aaron Paye, Buzz Lagos, Chris Brunt, Colorado Rapids, Herculez Gomez, James Griffin Stadium, Jay Alberts, Jeff Matteo, Joe Warren, Johnny Menyongar, Kansas City Wizards, Kevin Friedland, LA Galaxy, Landon Donovan, Melvin Tarley, minnesota thunder, Real Salt Lake, us open cup
+Tags: Aaron Paye, Buzz Lagos, Chris Brunt, Colorado Rapids, Herculez Gomez, James Griffin Stadium, Jay Alberts, Jeff Matteo, Joe Warren, Johnny Menyongar, Kansas City Wizards, Kevin Friedland, Landon Donovan, Los Angeles Galaxy, Melvin Tarley, Minnesota Thunder, Real Salt Lake, us open cup